ch0c01ate/wino/README.md

 With it you can see such **parameters** as:

-- Brix (amount of sugar per 100g of solution)
+- Brix °Bx (amount of sugar per 100 g of solution)
 - Carbon dioxide concentration (which tells you about dynamic of process)
 - Temperature (important factor on which yeasts ability to live depends)